GRANTS & AWARDS

 UNEP Champions of the earth

 Every year, UNEP honors individuals and organizations working on innovative and sustainable solutions to address the triple planetary crisis of climate change, nature, and biodiversity loss, and pollution and waste.
 Champions transform our economies, innovate, lead political change, fight environmental injustice, and defend our natural resources.
-The 2025 nomination cycle runs from April 2-30.
+The 2026 nomination cycle should be open in April 2026, but check the website for specifics.
+This organization prefers non-Western groups.
+Could be a great place to nominate research partner organizations in the Global South.

 Association of fish & Wildlife agencies climate adaptation leadership award